 After this, a "Where Are They Now?"
 Epilogue detailing how the restaurant, owner(s), and employees (both former and current) are coming along since the Mystery Diners' visit.

 "Do you usually let your tropers list examples like that?":

 - Animal Wrongs Group:

 - One seafood restaurant called in Mystery Diners to help with some discrepancies with their lobster.
-They found that one of their servers was an animal rights activist, discouraging customers from ordering lobster dishes (and even claiming outright that lobster wasn't available) and stealing the live lobster out of the tank to release back into the wild.
+They found that one of their servers was an animal rights activist, discouraging customers from ordering lobster dishes (to the point of claiming outright that lobster wasn't available) and stealing a live lobster out of the tank to release it back into the wild.

 - Blatant Lies: A number of employees make excuses when caught, either denying wrongdoing or claiming their actions were for the good of the restaurant, while the video footage proves otherwise.

-- Body Sushi: One episode took place at a restaurant specializing in this (although it got cut from rotation; see Missing Episode below).
+- Body Sushi: One episode took place at a restaurant specializing in this (although it unsurprisingly got cut from rotation).

 - Buffet Buffoonery: Multiple episodes show various hijinks happening at buffets, usually involving unauthorized (or non-paying) people sneaking into the venue with the help of employees and then eating all the food before the actual paying customers can get to it.
 There was also an all-you-eat-steakhouse where the manager was selling off the meat to the kitchen staff at cheap prices, which he then pocketed, and using more food to host a barbecue at his house.